Chicago '68

 Hendershot, Heather.
 When the News Broke: Chicago 1968 and the Polarizing of America.
 Chicago: The University of Chicago Press, 2022, clothbound, in print.

 Hendershot gives a new reading of the events inside the Amphitheater, where the Democrats met in convention in August of 1968.
-Based on archival research and close viewing of the television coverage, Hendershot argues that the events in Chicago in 1968 shifted the claim that the media is biased and left-leaning from the margins to the the mainstream of American opinion, setting the stage for the demonizing of mainstream media that characterizes rightwing political discourse today.
+Based on archival research and close viewing of the television coverage, Hendershot argues that the events in Chicago in 1968 shifted the claim that the media is biased and left-leaning from the margins to the mainstream of American opinion, setting the stage for the demonizing of mainstream media that characterizes rightwing political discourse today.
 This is the definitive history of what transpired in the International Amphitheater during the 1968 Democratic National Convention.

 House Committee on Un-American Activities.
 Subversive Involvement in Disruption of 1968 Democratic Party National Convention HUAC hearings of October and December 1968.